justinmeiners/efficient-programming-with-components/03_singleton.md

 What will the default value of `T` be when it's a pointer type?
 Just some random address, which is fine.
-The two properties of default constructible value of `T` on which you can rely are:
+The two properties of default constructed value of `T` on which you can rely are:

 1. You can assign to it.